-A large number of events have been reported where human factors and ineffective management of safety have either initiated the event or escalated it.
+A large number of events have been reported where human factors and non-effective management of safety have either initiated the event or escalated it.
 Operating experience shows that most of these events can be attributed to organizational deficiencies, and corrective actions contribute to the development of a strong safety culture.
-The underlying causes of many events showed shortfalls in human performance involving all levels of the organizations and that included: inadequate recognition of risk or risk assessment, organizational and leadership shortfalls allowing weaknesses to be unrecognized or uncorrected, insufficient understanding or anticipation of the safety consequences of human actions, gradual decline in standards and performance that went unnoticed and evolved into a significant drop in standards, lack of supervision, shortfalls in competencies, tolerance of problems with equipment or personnel, insufficient engagement of all those involved in decision making, and ineffective use of operating experience to learn lessons and prevent the events.
-A questioning attitude has to be encouraged at all levels of staff at the facility; however, social hierarchy and cultural aspects sometimes can make this difficult to achieve.
-Many of the events reported to the IRSRR may have been avoided if operating personnel had questioned the prevailing practices.
+The effective control of the reactor, trained and qualified operating personnel, and strong safety culture could achieve this goal.
+The underlying causes of many events showed shortfalls in human performance involving all levels of the organizations and that included: inadequate recognition of risk or risk assessment, organizational and leadership shortfalls allowing weaknesses to be unrecognized or uncorrected, insufficient understanding or anticipation of the safety consequences of human actions, subtle declines in standards and performance that went unnoticed and evolved into a significant drop in standards, lack of supervision, shortfalls in competencies, tolerance of equipment or personnel problems, insufficient engagement of all those involved in decision-making, and ineffective use of operating experience to prevent the events.
+A questioning attitude has to be encouraged at all levels of staff at the facility, social hierarchy and cultural dogma sometimes makes this difficult to achieve.
+Many of the events reported to the IRSRR may have been avoided if the operating personnel had questioned the prevailing practices.

-Most of the events in this category show that the events could have been prevented if the personnel involved had followed the procedures, and if the availability of these procedures and their implementation were ensured.
+Most of the events under this category show that if the personnel involved had followed the procedures, and if the availability of these procedures and their implementation were ensured, the number of events would have been significantly lower.
 In several instances, the risk was not accurately perceived.
 The events show that many actions were performed without realizing the potential consequences associated with them.
 The reactor management has to ensure that the personnel (operators, contractors, students, visitors, experimenters) engaged at different levels than managers or supervisors do understand the significance of their actions and their effects on safety.
-It is vital that events with potential safety implications are adequately identified and investigated, and their root causes and contributing factors are clearly determined.
-Not determining the actual root causes and contributing causes can lead to potential latent organizational weakness that may lead to treatment of the symptoms instead of the problems.
+It is vital that events with potential safety implications are adequately investigated, and their root causes and contributing factors are clearly determined.
+Not determining the actual root causes and contributing causes can lead to potential latent organizational weakness that may lead to treatment of the symptoms instead of problem.